Rafa-zy/UD/README.md

 ```

 Noted that you should prepare the T5 checkpoints and T0's training and evaluation task data mentioned in paper to run through the above code.

+## TODO
+1. Release data in our proposed discriminative format